Czech Wedding Traditions Complete Guide for Modern Couples

 Post-Ceremony Traditions

-Rozbíjení talířeroz-BEE-yeh-nee tah-LEE-rzhe (roz-BEE-yeh-nee tah-LEE-rzhe) is the essential Czech wedding tradition where a porcelain plate is smashed and the newlyweds clean it together, symbolizing their first shared challenge, practiced at 95% of Czech weddings with the ceremony lasting 5-10 minutes.
+Rozbijeni talire is the essential Czech wedding tradition where a porcelain plate is smashed and the newlyweds clean it together, symbolizing their first shared challenge.
+This is practiced at nearly all traditional Czech weddings, with the ceremony lasting 5-10 minutes.

 This centuries-old tradition involves: